 Apart from the technical skills, data scientists need to be expert at math and statistics.
 So it is a good idea to learn statistics or brush up the knowledge.
 It is also important to understand machine learning – what it means, how it works and the real world applications of that.

 In my opinion, the huge demand for data scientists is a boon for business analysts.
-The role of a data scientist can be a natural transition if business analysts start to delve deeper into the data and bridge the data relationship across several systems within an organization.
+The role of a data scientist can be a natural transition if business analysts start to delve deeper into the data and bridge the data relationship across several systems within an organisation.

 The traditional business analyst relies on mere experience and know-how of the business whereas; data-driven decisions are proving to be more accurate and precise.
 Business analysts have a scope to ride the wave of the big data transformation and stay relevant.
 Besides, the use of analytic tools has made it simpler for business analysts to perform the duties of a data scientist.

-In any case, organizations are now on the lookout for business analysts equipped with the intelligence of knowing the right analytic tools, big data technology, and machine learning rather than simply relying on business analysts to predict the future of a business.
+In any case, organisations are now on the lookout for business analysts equipped with the intelligence of knowing the right analytic tools, big data technology, and machine learning rather than simply relying on business analysts to predict the future of a business.
 So if you are a business analyst then you have a lot to learn to stay relevant but the good news is, there are various data science programs which can help you retool to stay competitive.